Airy and Schr\"odinger-type equations on looping-edge graphs and applications

 \subsection{Boundary system for arbitrary amount of half-lines}

-For this second part we no longer seek for unitary dynamics.
-We feel confortable allowing the dynamics to be generated by a $C_0$-semigroup of contractions.
-To do so, we consider $\mathcal{G}$ consisting of finite amount $N$ of half-lines attached to the vertex $L$ with no restrictions on the signs of the coefficients of the Hamiltonian.
-We still treat $-L$ as a terminal vertex but we will be emphatic in whether the examples to be presented maintain or not the looping-edge structure.
-It is worth mentioning that most of the following results also apply to tadpole-like graphs.
+For this part we no longer seek unitary dynamics.
+We allow the dynamics to be generated by a $C_0$-semigroup of contractions.
+We consider $\mathcal{G}$ consisting of a finite amount $N$ of half-lines attached to the vertex $L$, with no restrictions on the signs of the coefficients of the Hamiltonian.
+We still virtually treat $-L$ as a terminal vertex.